 She has been awarded several artist residencies, including the Bajo el Olivo International Creative Arts Residency, Alhaurin el Grande, Málaga, Spain; the Bilpin International Ground for Creative Initiatives or BigCi (Bilpin, NSW, Australia); the Whiteley Center / Friday Harbor Laboratories / University of Washington (Friday Harbor, Washington); the Hospitalfield Centre for the Arts (Arbroath, Scotland); La Cité Internationale des Arts (Paris, France); the Vermont Studio Center (Johnson, VT): and the Dorland Mountain Artists' Colony (Temecula, CA).

-Tubach’s interests in ecology have resulted in other research opportunities, including volunteer work with shark conservationists in Belize, coral garden maintenance in Hawaii, invertebrate collection in the Puget Sound, and coral reef documentation in the Bahamas and Australia.
+Tubach’s interests in marine ecology have resulted in other research opportunities, including volunteer work with shark conservationists in Belize, coral garden maintenance in Hawaii, invertebrate collection in the Puget Sound, and coral reef documentation in the Bahamas and Australia.
 As a part of these efforts, she also completed coursework in Tropical Coastal Ecosystems Management through the University of Queensland.

 In the fall of 2016, the exhibition "Tubach + Tubach: Preservation" took place at the Gallery 1516 in Omaha, NE.
 This unique show highlighted the work of father and daughter--and their respective interests in cultural and environmental conservation.
 This comprehensive exhibition of 45 works featured Lisa's work and the paintings of her father, Allan Tubach.